704-462-1344 ext. 316225

 Meet Mrs. Wyant!

 Hi!
 My name is Rebecca Wyant and I am the Media Coordinator at Blackburn.
-I have been an educator for 22 years.
+I have been an educator for 24 years.
 I love working in the media center and helping students find books they love.
-We also do fun STEM activities, which I've been missing lately!
-I am married to Eddy and we have two sons, Reece and Tucker, who attend Blackburn.
+We also do fun STEM and technology projects and activities!
+I am married to Eddy and we have two sons, Reece and Tucker.
 I love to read, travel, swim, listen to music, and hang out with my family and friends.